-- A novel (from French nouvelle and Italian novella) is an extended, generally fictional narratuive in prose.
-Untill the 18th century the novel referred
+A novel (from French nouvelle and Italian novella) is an extended, generally fictional narratuive in prose.
+Untill the 18th century the novel referred specifically to short fictions of love and intrigue as opposed to romances, which were epic-length works about love and adventure.
+During the 18th century the novel adopted features of the old romance and became one of the major literary genres.

-- "The Novel is a picture of real life and manners, and of the time in which it is written.
-The Romance, in lofty and elevated language, describes what never happened nor is likely to happen." - Clara Reeve, The Progress of Romance, 1785
+"The Novel is a picture of real life and manners, and of the time in which it is written.
+The Romance, in lofty and elevated language, describes what never happened nor is likely to happen."
+Clara Reeve, The Progress of Romance, 1785